puzzmo-com/blog.puzzmo.com/content/posts/2024/06/17/shopify-integration/index.md

 ### Making the mutations

-Discount's aren't searchable via the discount code - that would make this a whole lot easier.
-So, here's how I got it working: You need a consistent title for the discount which is unique per user.
+Discounts aren't searchable via the actual discount 'code' - that would make this a whole lot easier.
+So, here's how I got the look-up working: You need a consistent title for the discount which is unique per user.

 We have a function which looks like this: